Dario-Maglio/CMPDA/README.md

 # Dario_CMPDA
-Personale repository of the cmpeda course (UniPi).
+Personal repository of the cmpeda course (UniPi).